xuChenSJTU/ETL-master/README.md

 # ETL-master
-This is a pytorch implementation of our paper: "Learning Complete User Preferences for Cross Domain Recommendation"
+This is a pytorch implementation of our paper: "Towards Equivalent Transformation of User Preferences in Cross Domain Recommendation"

 **Running Tips**
-This folder contains the thhree datasets used in our paper and the codes of our CUPL model.
-Specifically, main_my.py is our model and the other four main_xxx.py files are four variants of CUPL in the abalation study of our paper.
+This folder contains the thhree datasets used in our paper and the codes of our ETL model.
+Specifically, main_my.py is our model and the other four main_xxx.py files are four variants of ETL in the abalation study of our paper.

 **0. Data preparation:**
 Download the processed data files from Google drive: https://drive.google.com/drive/folders/1oIABLZE0UcEylLwiJrWY5R3rw7t739Zz?usp=sharing